jimhigson/oboe.js/writing/main/6_Conclusion.md

 legacy platforms.
 If we desired to improve performance on older platforms one solution might be to create a simpler, non-progressive implementation of the Oboe API for selective delivery to older browsers.
-However, I would argue that time spent writing a basic legacy version would be better spent waiting for these moribund platforms to die.
+However, I would argue that the time spent writing a basic legacy version would be better employed waiting for these moribund platforms to die.

 For an imperative language coded in a functional style the compiler may not optimise as effectively as if a functional language were used.
 This